brwnj/cu_projects/README.md

 + pooled coverage tracks
 + re-run testing with newly classified peaks and double check the count files

-+ normalizing the pooled counts
-+ scale counts within a pool
-+ then compare the pools

-+ coverage tracks for pooled samples
-+ will need to show normalized counts as well as prior to normalization

-+ compare ERP to ERN in pooled datasets

 + map to mouse, then to human for peter's previous samples (samples with an 'a')
 + 86-...
 + map to human, map to mouse, what's the overlap